bcelary/apt-uu-config/README.md

 # Activate virtual environment
 source .venv/bin/activate

-# Run from anywhere
+# Run from anywhere (if you get permission errors, use sudo)
 apt-uu-config <command>

-# If you get permission errors, use sudo
-sudo apt-uu-config <command>

 # Deactivate when done
 deactivate
 ```

 > **Why not `uv tool install`?** This tool depends on `python3-apt`, which is only available as a system package (not on PyPI).
 The `uv tool install` command creates isolated environments without access to system packages.
-If you want a global installation, `pipx install --system-site-packages` may work, but this is currently unverified.

 ## Usage